• Skip to primary navigation

 • Almond Joys: 5 snack-sized Almond Joys are all you need!

-Here are the step by step instructions:
+Here are the step by step instructions on how to make this Almond Joy cookie recipe.

-• whisk all of the dry ingredients together in a medium bowl
+Whisk all of the dry ingredients together in a medium bowl.

-• cream together the butter and sugars until creamy
+Cream together the butter and sugars until creamy.

-1. Wet Ingredients: In the bowl of an electric stand mixer using the paddle attachment, cream together the butter, sugar, and brown sugar on medium-high speed until fully combined and creamy.
-Add the vanilla extract and egg on low speed and mix until incorporated.
+Step 2: Cream together the butter and sugars.
+In the bowl of a stand mixer using the paddle attachment, cream together the butter, sugar, and brown sugar on medium-high speed until fully combined and creamy.

-• cookie dough with chocolate chips, almonds, and coconut
+Cookie dough with chocolate chips, almonds, and coconut.

-• cookie dough balls ready to bake
+Cookie dough balls ready to bake on a silcone mat lined baking sheet.

-1. Bake: Use a cookie scoop to scoop out the cookie dough onto the prepared baking pans.
-Bake for 9-11 minutes, just until the edges of the cookies turn golden-brown.
 Allow the cookies to cool on the baking sheet for 10 minutes before transferring them to a wire rack to finish cooling.

 Keep any leftover cookies in an airtight container on the counter for up to 7 days.